ARCH: Hierarchical Hybrid Learning for Long-Horizon Contact-Rich Robotic Assembly: Method

 \section{Method}

+In this work, we model the long-horizon robot assembly task as a parameterized-action Markov decision process (PAMDP)~\cite{pamdp}.
+A PAMDP problem consists of the tuple $\langle \mathcal{S}, \mathcal{A}, P, R, \gamma \rangle$ where $\mathcal{S}$ is the continuous state space, $\mathcal{A}$ is a set of discrete action primitives $\{a_1, a_2, ..., a_k\}$, each with $m_a$ parameters $X_a \subseteq{\mathbb{R}^{m_a}}$, $P(s, a, s')$ is the probability of transitioning to state $s'$ when taking action primitive $a$ in state $s$, $R(s, a)$ is the reward from taking action primitive $a$ in state $s$, and $\gamma$ is the discount factor.
+Each parameterized action primitive $a$ can be instantiated as either a model-based policy or an RL policy.
+Our goal in a PAMDP is to find a policy $\pi(a, x | s)$ that minimizes the discrepancy between the learned policy and the expert demonstrations that maximize reward under the PAMDP.

-Solving a PAMDP involves not only selecting the best discrete primitive but also optimizing over the continuous parameter space for each primitive at each state.
-In this work, we fix a set of parameterized primitives that are building blocks of manipulation for assembly tasks (See Section~\ref{sec:primitives}) and attempt to learn the high-level policy $\pi_{\theta}(a, x|s)$ as a neural network with parameters $\theta$.
-This results in a hierarchical framework, shown in Fig.~\ref{fig:framework}.
-In this section, we describe our low-level primitive library, high-level policy architecture, data collection pipeline, and the pose estimation module.
+Solving a PAMDP involves not only selecting the best discrete primitive but also optimizing over the parameter space for each primitive at each state.
+In this work, we fix a set of primitives that are building blocks of manipulation for assembly tasks (See Section~\ref{sec:primitives}) and attempt to learn the high-level policy $\pi_{\theta}(a, x|s)$ as a neural network with parameters $\theta$.
+This results in a hierarchical framework, shown in Figure~\ref{fig:framework}.
+In this section, we describe our assumptions, the low-level primitive library, the high-level policy architecture, the data collection pipeline, and the pose estimation module.

+We make the following assumptions in this work: (1) the CAD models of the assembly parts are known, as is common in industrial settings; (2) the base component of each assembly, as well as the fixture used for object reorientation, is fixed to the table.
+Under these assumptions, a single pose estimation step—combined with the known CAD models—is sufficient to determine the target insertion poses for each object with minimal error.
+Note that assumption (2) can be relaxed by performing continuous pose estimation, i.e., repeatedly estimating object poses throughout the task to account for potential shifts or disturbances.